-The FLRA components exercise statutorily independent prosecutorial and adjudicative responsibilities, with different and separate legal roles.
+The FLRA components exercise statutory prosecutorial and adjudicative responsibilities, with different legal roles.
 The Statute, however, requires the President to designate one of the Authority Members to serve also as the FLRA Chairman, the head of the agency.
 As the FLRA's chief executive and administrative officer, the FLRA Chairman is responsible for decisions regarding agency-wide administrative functions, such as purchasing, human resources, budgeting, finance, information technology, leasing of office space, and agency performance management.
 The Chairman carries out these duties through the Office of the Executive Director.
 The Chairman has designated the FLRA's Solicitor to serve as Senior Agency Official for Privacy.
-The immediate staffs of the Authority Members, the Office of the General Counsel, and the Federal Service Impasses Panel (Panel) are under the general, day-to-day supervision of their respective Members or component heads.
-In addition, the Authority Members appoint Administrative Law Judges (ALJs) to hear and prepare decisions in cases involving alleged ULPs, as well as decisions involving applications for attorney fees filed pursuant to the Back Pay Act or the Equal Access to Justice Act.
+The immediate staffs of the Authority Members, the Office of the General Counsel, and the Panel are under the general, day-to-day supervision of their respective Members or component heads.
+In addition, the Authority Members appoint Administrative Law Judges to hear and prepare decisions in cases involving alleged ULPs, as well as decisions involving applications for attorney fees filed pursuant to the Back Pay Act or the Equal Access to Justice Act.
 The FLRA also provides full staff support to two other organizations - - the Foreign Service Impasse Disputes Panel and the Foreign Service Labor Relations Board.
 The Authority, Office of the General Counsel, and Panel maintain their respective headquarters offices at a common site in Washington, DC.
-The FLRA Office of the General Counsel also includes staff in seven regional offices (Atlanta, Boston, Chicago, Dallas, Denver, San Francisco, Washington, D.C.).
+The FLRA Office of the General Counsel also includes staff in seven regional offices (Atlanta, Chicago, Denver, San Francisco, Washington, D.C.).